Abbas-Askari/go-interpreter/tasks.md

   - write `psql` driver?
 - [ ] add `setInterval` and `setTimeout`
 - [ ] runtime (2–3 funcs: print, exit, stacktrace)

+### Speed Test

+- Api forwarding with caching and cache dumping
+  - Tests Http (serving, requesting), Json parsing, and Map writes.
+  - Cache dumping tests FS and async I/O
+- Dump Cache to PG?
+- Cache x 100
+- Dump the Cache x 100 to FS
+- File streaming
+  - Tests FS + Heep serving
+    All steps except 1 will have the serve answering constant calls to /please-say POST calls which will reply with the bdoy of the request to measure RPS and concurrency.